Insite

-Insite is the first legal supervised drug injection site in North America, located at 139 East Hastings Street, in the Downtown Eastside (DTES) neighbourhood of Vancouver, British Columbia.
-The DTES had 4700 chronic drug users in 2000 and has been considered to be the centre of an "injection drug epidemic".
+Insite is a supervised drug injection site in the Downtown Eastside (DTES) neighbourhood of Vancouver, British Columbia, Canada The DTES had 4,700 chronic drug users in 2000 and has been considered to be the centre of an "injection drug epidemic".
 The site provides a supervised and health-focused location for injection drug use, primarily heroin.
 The clinic does not supply any drugs.
 Medical staff are present to provide addiction treatment, mental health assistance, and first aid in the event of an overdose or wound.
 In 2017, the site recorded 175,464 visits (an average of 480 injection room visits per day) by 7,301 unique users; 2,151 overdoses occurred with no fatalities, due to intervention by medical staff.
 The site also offers a free checking service so clients can check their substances for fentanyl and carfentanil.
 Health Canada has provided $500,000 per year to operate the site, and the BC Ministry of Health contributed $1,200,000 to renovate the site and cover operating costs.
 Insite also serves as a resource for those seeking to use a harm reduction approach for people who inject drugs around the world.
 In recent months and years, delegations from a number of countries are on record touring the facility, including various U.S. states, Colombia and Brazil.
 95% of drug users who use Insite also inject on the street according to a British Columbia health official.

 Operation

 Insite is operated in tandem by Vancouver Coastal Health and the Portland Hotel Society.
 Between September 2003 and July 2008, the site operated under a special exemption of Section 56 of the Controlled Drugs and Substances Act, granted by the Liberal government via Health Canada.
+It is the first safe consumption site in North America.
 The site was slated to close on September 12, 2006, as the exemption was for a three-year pilot project.
 The Conservative minority government granted a temporary extension, then added another six-month extension that was to end in mid-2008.
 A constitutional challenge was heard by the Supreme Court of British Columbia to keep Insite open after Federal Health Minister Tony Clement refused to renew the exemption beyond July 2008.
 The court ruled that laws prohibiting possession and trafficking of drugs were unconstitutional because they denied drug users access to Insite's health services.
 Justice Ian Pitfield gave Ottawa until 30 June 2009 to amend the Controlled Drugs and Substances Act and bring it in line with the constitutional principle of fundamental justice (section seven of the Canadian Charter).
 The House of Commons did not amend the law meaning Insite currently operates under a constitutional exception to the Controlled Drugs and Substances Act.